yaoli1haoji/Living_mulch/README.md

 # Living_mulch project

-# work_flow.sh is the bash scripts I used to run qiime2
+work_flow.sh is the bash scripts I used to run qiime2

-#
+publish_R_script.R contain the code of linear regression analysis, NMDS plotting and other code I use to make graphs

-#changed tutorial
+r_phyloseq_differetial abundance_test_publish_script.R contain the code I use for differential abudance test and making upset plot